2026 Laguna Beach, California Planning Guide

 Laguna Beach is a staple of any California coast road trips down Pacific Coast Highway, which meanders along the ocean and goes directly through the heart of Laguna Beach.
 In fact, we consider it the perfect stopping point on a CA Highway 1 road trip when traveling between San Diego and LA.

 The vast majority of people visiting SoCal will want to rent cars, but once you arrive in Laguna Beach, we’d recommend getting around town sans vehicle.
 While there’s parking along Pacific Coast Highway to the south and north of town, the downtown area is entirely metered.
-On top of that, parking downtown can be scarce during the summer months, and it’s pain to deal with finding a spot unless you arrive incredibly early.

 If you’re staying downtown, you’ll find that the heart of Laguna Beach is very walkable, and you probably won’t even need a car during most of your visit.
 If you’re staying to the south or north, we recommend taking advantage of the free trolley that now runs daily year-round, with expanded service during the peak summer season.
 Uber and Lyft are good options if you need to get outside of Laguna Beach, but the trolley is surprisingly fast and efficient.
 We use it often!